What Are The Elements Of Hydrogen Peroxide

 4. Mixing: Avoid mixing hydrogen peroxide with other chemicals, especially acids, bases, and organic solvents.
 Mixing can result in dangerous reactions, including the release of toxic gases or explosions.

 • Mixing hydrogen peroxide with incompatible substances can lead to uncontrolled chemical reactions.
-For example, mixing it with acids can produce peracetic acid, a highly corrosive compound.
+Take this: mixing it with acids can produce peracetic acid, a highly corrosive compound.
 Always use hydrogen peroxide in isolation unless specific instructions indicate otherwise.

 5. First Aid: In case of ingestion, do not induce vomiting.
 Drink plenty of water and seek medical attention immediately.
 If hydrogen peroxide comes into contact with skin or eyes, rinse thoroughly with water and consult a healthcare professional if irritation persists.